This post may contain affiliate links. Please read our privacy policy.

 - Unroll the prepared pie crust and fit it into a 9-inch pie plate.
 Attractively crimp the edges of the crust.
 (Or if you’ve purchased a pre-made pie crust already in the pan, skip this step).

 - For the filling, in a large bowl, whisk together the eggs and orange zest.
-Whisk in the pureed sweet potatoes, and then add the sugar, cinnamon, ginger and salt and whisk into the sweet potato mixture until blended.
+Whisk in the pureed sweet potatoes, and then add the sugar, cinnamon, ginger, and salt.
 Slowly whisk in the cream until well combined.
 Pour the filling into the prepared pie crust.

 - Serve sliced, with whipped cream, if desired.